 Similarly, Nicholae Carpathia's amazing oration is illustrated by a speech in which he rattles off a very long list of trivial details about the people in attendance and the agencies of the UN, and at one point reciting the names of all the member countries in alphabetical order.
 Actually listening to this speech would grow tedious very quickly, and also be a thorough waste of time.

 The reader is told repeatedly that Alastor "Mad Eye" Moody is the most badass Auror to ever live, but in the two on-screen battles he fights, he's knocked out almost immediately in the first and outright killed in the second.
+The real Moody even admits in ''"Order of the Phoenix that he really didn't do anything in the previous book.
 Possibly justified by the fact that he doesn't appear in the books until after he retired; old age, paranoia and losing a leg have undoubtedly taken their toll.

 To a lesser degree, Ginny Weasley (master of the unseen Bat Bogey Hex, which doesn't even sound all that formidable) also suffered this.
-Books 5 and 6 had Ron and Slughorn praising her for her powerful magic, but the reader never actually sees it in practice.
+Books 5 and 6 had Ron and Slughorn praising her for her powerful magic, but the reader never actually sees it in practice (although she does have the combat skill to survive battles against far more experienced opponents).
 It comes across as her own version of a Noodle Incident.

 Played for Laughs with Dawlish.
 The first time you meet him, Dumbledore comments that he is an excellent Auror (got all O's on his exams!), but manages to knock him and his accomplices out.
 Later, he's the member of the team that fails to capture Hagrid.
 In the next book, Dumbledore tells Harry that he caught Dawlish spying on him, and knocked him out again.
 In the final book, he's sent after a little old lady and gets beat up again.Word of God implies that he is, in fact, a competent Auror, but simply has the misfortune of constantly beingOvershadowed by Awesome.